NOW / SOON:

 And I get to work with a fantastic group of people who are bringing this project to life:

 Image: Ida Lawrence, I Fill My Days in Other Ways (in progress) 2020.
-Photo: Sophie Schermer
+Photo: Sophia Schermer

 *